Jouleworks/django-better-auth-oidc/README.rst

 It's a OAuth2-based standard for authentication in applications.

-It can be used for social logins (but django-extauth_ is much better for this case), and for setting up Single Sign-On into multiple services hosted by the same company.
+It can be used for social logins (but we recommend Aiakos_ if you need more than one), and for setting up Single Sign-On into multiple services hosted by the same company.
 In the last case, it somewhat supersedes LDAP, as with OIDC people are entering their credentials only into the views served by the Authentication Server, and not into all the company's